NiceneNerd/BCML/docs/trouble.md

 file permissions.
 To avoid this, check the "Disable hard links for master mod" option in BCML's setttings.

-### Cemu crashes immediately after compiling shaders
+### BOTW crashes *immediately*  when the game starts to load

 There are a few possible causes:

 1. You have mods installed outside of BCML that conflict with the BCML pack. **Running BCML alongside mods installed with other methods is not supported.**
+2. You still have the master graphic pack for BCML 2.8 enabled in Cemu after upgrading (under `{BCML: DON'T TOUCH}`.
-2. Your load order is backwards.
+3. Your load order is backwards.
-3. Your game language in BCML does not match the region and language you use in BOTW.
+4. Your game language in BCML does not match the region and language you use in BOTW.
-4. Your game directory settings in BCML are set incorrectly.
+5. Your game directory settings in BCML are set incorrectly.
-5. There is something wrong with one of your mods itself.
+6. There is something wrong with one of your mods itself.
-6. Your game dump is corrupt.
+7. Your game dump is corrupt.

 ### I installed the Linkle mod, and it kind of works, but Linkle looks mixed with Link